Dissidents in the 1989 Tiananmen Square protests and massacre: Student leaders

 On 13 June 1989, the Beijing Public Security Bureau released an order for the arrest of 21 students who they identified as leaders of the protest.
 These student leaders were part of the Beijing Students Autonomous Federation which had been an instrumental student organization in the Tiananmen Square protests.
 Prominent leaders such as Wang Dan, Wu'er Kaixi and Chai Ling topped the list.
-Immediately after the release of the list, only 7 out of the 21 Most Wanted escaped China, with assistance from the Hong-Kong based organization Operation Yellowbird.
+Immediately after the release of the list, only 7 out of the 21 Most Wanted student leaders could manage to escape China, with assistance from the Hong-Kong based organization Operation Yellowbird.
 Though decades have passed, the Most Wanted list has never been retracted by the Chinese government.

 Official release

 The Beijing Public Security Bureau issued the 21 Most Wanted list with the following description:

 Photographs with biographical descriptions of the 21 Most Wanted followed in this order on the poster:

 The 21 most wanted student leaders faces and descriptions were broadcast on television as well and were constantly looped.
 Arrests were also broadcast, such as that of Most Wanted No. 21 Xiong Yan.

 Not all of the 21 most wanted are as well known as Chai Ling or Wang Dan.
 Others such Zhang Zhiqing have essentially disappeared.
 After his initial arrest in January 1991 and subsequent release, nothing further is known about his situation and where he lives now.
 Zhang Zhiqing's role and reason for being listed on the list of 21 most wanted is generally unknown; this is the case for many others on the list such Wang Chaohua.
 Other dissidents that are not as well known to the public include Zhou Fengsuo and Wang Zhengyun.
 Zhou Fengsuo was a physics student at Tsinghua University and a member of the Standing Committee of the Beijing Students Autonomous Federation during the protests.
 Fengsuo was turned in by his sister and arrested on June 13, 1989, in Xi'an.
 He was imprisoned for one year before being released in 1990 due to international pressures, along with 97 other political prisoners.
 Leaving China for the United States, he attended the University of Chicago.
 Steady in his activist roots he co-founded Humanitarian China, an organization that promotes rule of law in China and also raises money for Chinese political prisoners.
-Wang Zhengyun was a student of the Central University for Nationalities and was the only member of the Kucon ethnicity minority group to be studying at a university.
+Wang Zhengyun was a student of the Central University for Nationalities and was the only member of the Kucong ethnicity minority group to be studying at a university.
 Zhengyun was arrested in July 1989 and released two years later.
 He was sent back to his village in the Yunnan countryside.
 In December 1998, Wang was one of 19 dissidents, including Zhai Weimin, who staged a hunger strike to protest the oppression of CDP members and other dissidents.